 Please note your cohort preference on your application.
-Although it isn’t always possible, we try to put each NPRO learner in the cohort that will work best for them for the time they are in the program.
+Although it isn’t always possible, we will try to place you in the cohort that will work best for you while you are in the program.

 NPRO accepts applications from those who are beginning their journey in the field of nursing, as well as from licensed practical nurses (LPN) who wish to earn an Associate’s degree and advance their licensure.
 LPNs with unencumbered licenses who are admitted to NPRO are granted 5 credits of advanced standing toward their degree.
 Learn more about each option by reading the program overview and admission requirements.